- Home

 Grade 6-8

-View on concept mapSymbols (usually letters) that represent unknown or changing quantities in mathematical expressions and equations.
+View on concept mapA symbol (usually a letter like x) that represents an unknown or changing quantity in a mathematical expression.
 Variables are the foundation for all algebra, functions, equations, and mathematical modeling of real situations.

 Definition